pivoteur/biz/articles/10-reasons-not-to-invest-in-undead.md

 $ETH, $USDC, $AVAX, $HBAR, and $UNDEAD yields, based upon into which pivot pools you stake.

+(5) it will be used in the Undead Marketplace to buy game assets at a discount.

+(6) t will be used as a reward in future tournaments, challenges, and the NFT Loadout Rental platform.

 5. "I don't want my investment to be diluted out of existence!"

-* Unlike some other crypto, $UNDEAD has a cap, not 'cap' as in 'market capitalization' (it does have a market cap, but that's not what I'm talking about here), but 'cap' as in 'only 500 million tokens exist.'
+* Unlike some other crypto, $UNDEAD has a cap, not 'cap' as in 'market capitalization' (it does have a market cap, but that's not what I'm talking about here), but 'cap' as in 'only 500 miliion tokens exist and the cleanest cap table with zero investors holding any tokens to dump at a later date.'
 Even the mighty $ETH is inflationary: they can always print more $ETH, $UNDEAD, however, has built-in scarcity.

 4. "I'm a BTC-maxi."